qbead/qbeadWebsite/content/book/dancing.md

 If you prefer other colors to the light blue that we chose, then you can modify the code for this example to light up your SpinWheel a different color.

 ::: further-reading
 Looking for a refresher on how to customize the LEDs to light up your favorite color?
-In our [biology of sight adventure](/sight), we discuss how three light sources can be used to represent any color of the rainbow by taking advantage of how our eyes perceive color.
+In our [Biology of Sight adventure](/sight), we discuss how three light sources can be used to represent any color of the rainbow by taking advantage of how our eyes perceive color.
 :::

-In the [animations and patterns adventure](/animation), you created animations for the SpinWheel that relied on time.
+In the [Intro to Animations adventure](/animation), you created animations for the SpinWheel that relied on time.
 It is possible to use those same sketches, but only have them change color when rotational motion is detected.
 For instance, check out [this version of the rainbow chase sketch](/codedoc/examples/Dancing_with_Color/Rainbow_Chase_Advanced/Rainbow_Chase_Advanced.ino.html) to see how you can use rotation around the z-axis of the SpinWheel instead of time to update the animation.
 You can also upload the full sketch onto your SpinWheel from here: full sketch (`Examples → SpinWearables → Dancing_with_Color → Rainbow_Chase_Advanced`.

 To get the full effect of this sketch, we recommend you unplug your SpinWheel from your computer and try spinning in a circle yourself.
 If you hold the SpinWheel horizontal as you turn, you'll be able to see the colors change as you're moving and stop when you stop.
 Just remember, when you plug the SpinWheel back into the computer to make sure the switch is back on `usb`.